-Processing means preparing an EPCRA Section 313 chemical, or a mixture or other trade name product containing an EPCRA Section 313 chemical (usually the intentional incorporation of an EPCRA Section 313 chemical into a product) for distribution in commerce.
+Processing means preparing an EPCRA Section 313 chemical, or a mixture or other trade name product containing an EPCRA Section 313 chemical, for distribution in commerce (usually thought of as the intentional incorporation of an EPCRA Section 313 chemical into a product).
 Perhaps the most pivotal element of the processing definition is that the EPCRA Section 313 chemical must be prepared for distribution into commerce.
-If a material is produced or recovered for use on-site, the material has not been prepared for distribution into commerce, and thus is not counted towards the processing threshold (see the discussion of otherwise use for the applicability of chemicals used on-site).
+If a material is produced or recovered for use onsite, the material has not been prepared for distribution into commerce, and thus is not counted towards the processing threshold (see the discussion of otherwise use for the applicability of chemicals used onsite).
 In addition, distribution into commerce does not only mean that the material must be sold to a customer.
-Distribution in commerce includes any distributive activity in which benefit is gained by the transfer, even if there is no direct monetary gain (e.g., intra-company transfers).
-The following table describes the subsections of processing for reporting purposes.
+Distributed in commerce includes any distributive activity in which benefit is gained by the transfer, even if there is no direct monetary gain (e.g., intra-company transfers).